-Roppongi Hills is known for its stunning illumination site stretches along Keyakizaka street.
+Roppongi Hills is known for its stunning illumination site along Keyakizaka street.
 This year’s illumination theme is Artelligent Christmas.
-Main colours of the light are white, blue and red to resemble the white snow and Christmas celebration.
-What makes Roppongi Hills’ illumination spot different from other places is the Tokyo tower which represents Tokyo well.
+The main colours of the light are white, blue and red to resemble the white snow and Christmas celebration.
+What makes Roppongi Hills’ illumination spot different from other places is the Tokyo tower at the end of the street.
+That’s represents Tokyo well.
 The best spot to take picture is from the connection bridge of the Roppongi Hills.
 The illumination starts from 0500pm.

 Illumination period: 14 November – 25 December 2016.

 Getting there: 5 minites walk from no 4 of Roppongi Station on Tokyo Metro Hibiya Line (H04), or 7 minutes walk from exit no 3 of Roppongi Station on Toei Oedo Line (E23).

 Winter illumination is an annual festival in Marunouchi.
 The cobblestone streets, shops, cafes/restaurants, sculptures, public sitting benches and of course trees are to name number of things that make Marunouchi a must see illumination spot.